 I sat down with Scott Glorvigen, 2004 PWT Championship, and 2000 FLW Championship winner, to discuss winter walleyes.
 He immediately brought up that walleyes don’t change in the winter.
 “They have seasonal movements and transitions just like open water walleyes, but people just assume they get hard to catch and become inactive,” Scott said.

 Scott breaks the ice season into two seasons; early ice and late ice.
 The following is the approach he takes in breaking down the winter movements, locations, and techniques.

 Early ice: Early season ice fishing for walleyes needs to be approached with the fall transition in mind.
 The fish are set up in deep water close to major structural elements in the fall.
-The fish haven’t moved off of this structure as first ice sets in.
+The fish haven’t moved off of this structure as the first ice sets in.
 The cisco and whitefish spawn is still tailing off for the season and the forage base is still present, which means the fish are still located in areas with deep water access close to shallow water, where the baitfish are finishing spawning.
-Scott focuses in on flats that have points and sharp drop offs with rock and gravel, adjacent to the main lake deep water.
+Scott focuses on flats that have points and sharp drop-offs with rock and gravel, adjacent to the main lake’s deep water.

 The technique for this time of year is dead sticking with live bait.
 “The fish are fairly lethargic, but still feeding this time of year.
 Jigging can be too aggressive.
-I like a Northland Eye Dropper spoon tipped with a fathead minnow or a shiner.
+I like a Northland Eye-Ball Spoon tipped with a fathead minnow or a shiner.
 I just set it on my bucket and watch the rod tip, “comments Scott.